 In small groups, medical students take turns interviewing SPs to practice their skills dealing with a variety of challenging scenarios in the doctor-patient relationship.
 The course coincides with the clerkship year, so students have the opportunity to apply what they learn in the clinics.

 Family and Internal Medicine Clerkship Objective Structured Clinical Examination (FIM OSCE)

 This is the second part of the Family and Internal Medicine Shelf Exam.
 Second and third year medical students take this exam after they have interned in the clinics for several months.
 Students see four SPs, one-on-one, in a doctor’s office setting.
 Students must examine, interview, and advise SPs appropriately, as well as write a note and differential for each patient.
 Students also receive verbal feedback from the SPs directly after each encounter.

 Clinical Skills Inventory (CSI)

-The Liaison Committee on Medical Education (LCME) requires all U.S. medical schools to conduct a summative clinical skills exam that assesses their students' minimum clinical competencies.
+Clinical Skills Inventory (CSI) is a summative clinical skills exam that assesses competency in the core clerkships, and prepares students for the USMLE Step 2 Clinical Skills (CS) exam.
 Penn Med students are required to pass the Clinical Skills Inventory (CSI) after they complete all required clerkships and before they begin their senior year.